wdescamps/side_projects/ObsidianGPT/MyNewVault/ Text Data/ GloVe.md

 Note: The code assumes that you have downloaded the GloVe pre-trained embeddings ("glove.6B.100d.txt") from the official website (https://nlp.stanford.edu/projects/glove/).

+## Resources

+a.
+GloVe: The official website of GloVe, containing pre-trained models and the code for training new models. (https://nlp.stanford.edu/projects/glove/)
+b.
+Gensim's GloVe Python Implementation: A library for training, using, and converting GloVe vectors in Python. (https://radimrehurek.com/gensim/models/keyedvectors.html)
+c.
+Introduction to GloVe using Python: A tutorial explaining the GloVe model, its use, and providing examples. (https://medium.com/analytics-vidhya/understanding-and-implementing-glove-word-embedding-with-example-dfcc162c0110)

 **See Also**:

 - [[ Bag of Words]]